 Carlotta Rieble is a PhD student in the WARN-D project.
 She graduated from the Research Master’s program in psychology at the University of Amsterdam after studying psychology and sociology at the Ludwig Maximilian University of Munich.
 Carlotta is interested in researching the person-specific dynamics of mental health and embracing the complexity of the biopsychosocial systems that give rise to mental health problems.
 You can find her Leiden University website here.

 Ricarda Proppert is a PhD student in the WARN-D project.
 Having followed the combined Research Master in Clinical- and Health Psychology at Leiden University, she hopes to continue developing her skills as a science-practitioner.
 She’s fascinated by the intricate challenges psychology faces as a science: What most scientists may call random error variance, following a normal distribution with a mean of zero, might be the most insightful source of information to a clinician or an individual.
 In her research, she hopes to bridge that gap by studying how people’s experiences of depression are similar, as well as the extent to which they are unique.
 Ultimately, she hopes to find ways in which both sources of information can be utilized to inform our understanding of mental health.
 You can find her Leiden University website here.

 Barbara van der Vaart is our project coordinator.
 She obtained an MSc degree in Cultural Anthropology at Utrecht University.
 For her thesis, she conducted field research in Malawi on indigenous medical practices.
 She also studied Child and Adolescent Psychology in Utrecht and is very interested in this particular research.
 Before she joined the WARN-D team, she worked as a project officer for an ERC Advanced Grant project at the Delft University of Technology.
 You can find her Leiden University website here.

 Science is better and also more fun if practiced as a team effort, and many more people are involved in our project than just the core team.
 Thanks to previous and current team members for your efforts!

-- Master theses students, internships, & research assistants 2021: Joel Essen, Agnese Ferrante, Anna Karl, Nicole Bertrand, Aljoscha Rimpler, Noemi Platania
+- Master thesis students, internships, & research assistants 2021: Joel Essen, Agnese Ferrante, Anna Karl, Nicole Bertrand, Aljoscha Rimpler, Noemi Platania

 Scientific advisory board